Authentic Stollen (German Christmas Bread)

 The word “stollen” refers to a post or boundary stone for a city.
 It is also thought it could refer to the entrance of a mine shaft.
 Some historians believe that the stollen’s characteristic shape was molded after the shape of a mine tunnel, reflective of the silver and tin mining industries of the time.
 But there is also religious symbolism behind the stollen with the loaf, or bread, being symbolic of the body of Christ.
 Specifically, being dusted with powdered sugar, it is symbolic of the baby Jesus in swaddling clothes.
 Thus it is traditionally called Christstollen, or Christ Stollen.

 I’m sharing with you my recipe for Stollen which is thoroughly authentic in its method and ingredients.
 It features dried fruits, candied lemon peel, nuts and marzipan (which you can omit if you choose).
 I LOVE the addition of marzipan and it’s one of the most popular varieties of Stollen.
-Don’t worry about having to go out and buy some, it is unbelievably quick and easy to make your own (seriously, it takes about 5 minutes).
+Don’t worry about having to go out and buy marzipan, it is unbelievably quick and easy to make your own (seriously, it takes about 5 minutes).
+Check out my recipe for easy homemade Marzipan!

 Fun trivia: Fruitcakes that contain a lot of alcohol can remain edible for years.
 Yes, years.
 For example, the Antarctic Heritage Trust discovered a 106-year-old fruitcake last year and after sampling it (the brave souls) they said it was not only in “excellent condition” for its age but was even “almost” edible!
 Another fruitcake baked in 1878 in Michigan was kept as a family heirloom and sampled for the first time in 2003 by Jay Leno on The Tonight Show.
 It’s amazing what an incredible preservative alcohol is.
 So in other words, as long as you keep your Stollen tightly wrapped and in a cool place, letting it age for 2 weeks is, like, nothing.

-Lastly, if you’ve never been a huge fan of store-bought Stollen you’re not alone.
+If you’ve never been a huge fan of store-bought Stollen you’re not alone.
 I’ve never cared for them either.
 But homemade…that’s an entirely different story.
+Just check out the hundreds of rave reviews below: Your search for the BEST Stollen recipe has ENDED.

 Authentic German Stollen Recipe